yevhen-moroz/genshin_impact_dataset_data_pipline/README.md

 This ensures that the results of the data processing are accessible even without BigQuery setup.

 ## 🔄 Pipeline Workflow
+**ETL (`ETL.py`)**
+It sequentially runs all stages of the pipeline:
+   - Data extraction
+   - Data transformation
+   - Data loading into BigQuery

 1. **Extract(`extract.py`)**
    - Load raw data from source files